emberrett/RobinBot/README.md

-A library of methods use to make high-level trading decisions built on [robin_stocks.robinhood](robin_stocks.robinhood).
+A library for making high-level trading decisions on Robinhood.
+Built on [robin_stocks.robinhood](robin_stocks.robinhood).